-Title VI: 34 CFR 100.3(b) Title IX: 34 CFR 106.38 Section 504: 34 CFR 104.46(b) Guidelines VII-A
+Title IX: 34 CFR 106.38 Section 504: 34 CFR 104.46(b)

 Indicators of Compliance: Workplace agreements contain an assurance of nondiscrimination that is signed by both the employer and the agency.

 The recipient does not honor any employer's requests for students who are free of disabilities or for students of a particular race, color, national origin or sex.